darek-kowalski/darek-kowalski.github.io/_posts/2016-05-29-an-experiment-with-github-pages-jekyll-and-travis-ci.md

 Now its time to share http://darek.dk and the self-referential first post!
 Do we get https with a custom domain here?
 Can we utilize letsencrypt?
 How will we handle pull requests?
 Godspeed!

+EDIT: There is an easter egg in this post.
+Funny by-product of static site generation.
+Can you see it?